Australia Awards Global Tracer FacilityResearch 16 Apr 2019 8 minute read

 Developed and managed by the Australian Council for Educational Research (ACER), the Facility collects, analyses and disseminates data from alumni of these scholarships to evaluate the ongoing impact and benefit that Australian higher education programs may be yielding around the world.

-From 2016 to 2020, ACER will conduct an annual survey of at least 1000 alumni from a particular group spanning a range of graduation years and from approximately 20 different countries.
-ACER will also conduct a number of case studies each year to provide in-depth information to enrich understanding of alumni experiences that can inform Australia Awards management, programming, policy and strategic direction.
+From 2016 to 2020, ACER conducted an annual survey of at least 1000 alumni from a particular group spanning a range of graduation years and from approximately 20 different countries.
+ACER also conducts a number of case studies each year to provide in-depth information to enrich understanding of alumni experiences that can inform Australia Awards management, programming, policy and strategic direction.

 The following articles summarise this work.